We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-However, the general rule of thumb and pattern should be the same no matter what the opening time is.
-So if the park opens at 9:00a plan for rope drop to start about an hour early.
-Not the rides, just the line process.
+However, the general rule of thumb and pattern of rope drop should be the same no matter what the opening time is.
+And remember, early theme park entry starts 30 minutes prior to official park opening time.

 The Line Process at Hollywood Studios Rope Drop

-By an hour before park opening, they should allow guests through security and then through the tapstiles.
+By an hour before the early entry start time, they should allow guests through security.
 This is around the time that buses arrive, the Skyliner guests arrive, and the parking lot is opened.